dotnet-foundation/Home/README.md

 ## Committees!

 The committees that make up the .NET Foundation are where the work gets done.
 Explore which group fits your time and expertise.
-Contact the chair of the committee to be added to the meetings.

 [__Project__](https://github.com/dotnet-foundation/projects#readme)